 None.

+The Rapporteur adjourned the 1st session of RG-WTSA meeting at 12:44 on 13 Dec 2022.

 9 Interim RG-WTSA virtual meeting(s)

-The Rapporteur proposed four planed interim virtual meetings, pending further feedback and coordination with other RGs in WP1 and WP2:

-9 Feb, 13:00-15:00 Geneva time
+The 2nd session of RG-WTSA meeting started on 11:15 on 14 December with discussion on the interim meeting plan.

+The meeting agreed to plan three interim virtual meetings to progress this RG-WTSA work based on contributions received:

-9 Mar, 13:00-15:00 Geneva time
+9 Mar, 13:00-15:00 Geneva time (contribution deadline: 1 March 2023)

-6 Apr., 13:00-15:00 Geneva time
+13 Apr., 13:00-15:00 Geneva time (contribution deadline: 5 April 2023)

-11 May, 13:00-15:00 Geneva time
+11 May, 13:00-15:00 Geneva time (contribution deadline: 3 May 2023)

-The meeting agreed to invite Contributions on:
+The meeting agreed to invite Contributions on the following:

-Resolutions mapping analysis on WTSA-20 Res. with PP-22 Res. and WTDC-21 Res.
+Resolutions mapping analysis on WTSA-20 Res. with PP-22 Res. , WTDC-21 Res. and ITU-R Res.

-Resolution streamlining and review principles, guidelines on how to draft Resolutions;
+Resolution streamlining and review principles;

+guidelines on how to draft a good Resolution; and

-Input on guidelines on how to chair WTSA meeting in a more effective and rule-based way
+Guidelines/handbook on how to chair WTSA meeting in a more effective and rules-based way.

-Final draft texts from associate rapporteurs should be ready for consideration by TSAG meeting in June 2024
+Draft texts from editors (who are also the two RG-WTSA associate rapporteurs) should be ready for consideration by TSAG meeting in June 2023.

-The Rapporteur adjourned the 1st session of RG-WTSA meeting at 12:44 on 13 Dec 2022.

 10 Report of this TSAG RG-WTSA meeting

-The 2nd session of RG-WTSA meeting started on 11:15 on 14 December.

-The meeting reviewed TSAG-TD019 draft report of the TSAG RG-WTSA meeting and agreed after revision as shown in TSAG-TD019R1
+The meeting reviewed TSAG-TD019 draft report of the TSAG RG-WTSA meeting with further discussion on streamlining Resolutions as captured in revision to Section 6 above.

-In summary the following actions are proposed for TSAG to authorize RG-WTSA:

-to establish two new work items to develop two supporting guideline documents:

-to organize four interim virtual meetings at:

-9 Feb, 13:00-15:00 Geneva time

-9 Mar, 13:00-15:00 Geneva time

-13 Apr., 13:00-15:00 Geneva time

-11 May, 13:00-15:00 Geneva time

-with deadlines for input contribution at 1 week in advance as the usual TSAG practice.

 11 Closure

-The Rapporteur closed the 2nd session of RG-WTSA meeting at 12:20 on 14 Dec 2022, thanking contributors and meeting participants for their active involvement and fruitful discussions, and for the captioners who were able to continue to the end of the RG-WTSA session.
+The Rapporteur closed the 2nd session of RG-WTSA meeting at 12:20 on 14 Dec 2022, promised a revised report of RG-WTSA meeting will be posted as TSAG-TD019R1 soon and before TSAG-WP1 closing plenary.
+She thanked contributors and meeting participants for their active involvement and fruitful discussions, and for the captioners who were able to continue to the end of the RG-WTSA session.

+Annex A A.13 justification for proposed new supplement ‘WTSA preparation Guideline on Resolutions’